Malice-1993

 In a plot that is dizzying to explain, Associate Dean Andy Safian (Bill Pullman) and his wife Tracy (Nicole Kidman) are embarking on a life together in Massachusetts as they purchase a grand Victorian house and plan to begin a family.

-As a serial killer stalks the campus where Andy works and implausibly results in him being the prime suspect, Tracy experiences health turmoil and is operated on by cocky yet brilliant Dr. Jed Hill (Alec Baldwin).
+As a serial killer stalks the campus where Andy works, and implausibly results in him being the prime suspect, Tracy experiences health turmoil and is operated on by cocky yet brilliant Dr. Jed Hill (Alec Baldwin).

-When I first saw Malice in 1993 (in fact I saw it twice the same year), I adored the multitude of plot points and devices.
+When I first saw Malice in 1993 (in fact, I saw it twice the same year), I adored the multitude of plot points and devices.
 The film had the same effect as a speeding roller coaster ride- with endless twists and story revelations.

-And to be fair the film holds up pretty well, never seeming dated or of its time like many mainstream films.
-The two startling reveals- Tracy and Jed being in cahoots and the mysterious eye witness living next door being blind, are clever bits of writing that immerse the audience on many levels.
+The two startling reveals- Tracy and Jed being in cahoots and the mysterious eye witness living next door being blind- are clever bits of writing that immerse the audience on many levels.

-The acting is top-notch- Kidman plays good and evil oh so well and Bancroft’s cameo as Tracy’s mother is Oscar-worthy.
-The chemistry between Pullman, Kidman, and Baldwin, and Pullman’s “nice guy” to Baldwin’s “jerk” work quite well as the overlapping relationships play out.
+The chemistry between Pullman, Kidman, and Baldwin, and Pullman’s “nice guy” to Baldwin’s “jerk,” works quite well as the overlapping relationships play out.

 Small yet meaningful roles by Bebe Neuwirth, Peter Gallagher, and Gwyneth Paltrow add layers to the wonderful casting.

-However, Malice’s strengths also sometimes become its weaknesses.
-As events go along the plot becomes too confusing.
 The school serial killer plot soon becomes a red herring as we realize it has little to do with the central plot- the Tracy/Jed alliance- except only to raise parenting questions.

 Malice is an above-average entry in a popular genre- who doesn’t like a good, solid thriller?
 With a talented cast and enough good medical thrills to balance with a college campus whodunit, there is plenty to please everyone who views this film.